Method of equal shares: Main loop: ranked ballots

-Unspent budget
+\end{align}$$If there are affordable projects, then the rule picks the not-yet-selected project $p$ that is $\delta$-affordable for the lowest value of $\delta$.
+The budgets of the voters are updated accordingly.
+First, the cost is equally spread among the voters who rank $p$ at the first position.
+If the budgets of these voters are insufficient to cover the cost of the project, the remaining part of the cost is further spread equally among the voters who rank $p$ at the second position, etc. Formally we start with $\delta := 1$ and $\mathrm{cost} := \mathrm{cost}(p)$, and proceed in the loop:

+Completion methods

 The method of equal shares can return a set of projects that does not exhaust the whole budget.
 There are multiple ways to use the unspent budget:

 Comparison to other voting methods

-In the context of committee elections the method is often compared to Proportional Approval Voting (PAV), since both methods are proportional (they satisfy the axiom of Extended Justified Representation (EJR)).
+In the context of committee elections, the method is often compared to proportional approval voting (PAV), since both methods are proportional (they satisfy the axiom of extended justified representation (EJR)).
 The difference between the two methods can be described as follow.